 - ~8 hours across 3 datasets

 Voice agents require sub-second response times to maintain conversational flow.
-Fast transcripts preserve the latency budget for reasoning.
-High accuracy is vital, as errors compound when passed to models like gpt-realtime-1.5 or Gemini 3.1 Flash Live, which can break downstream logic or tool execution.
+Fast transcripts preserve the latency budget for reasoning and tool calls.
+High accuracy is vital, as errors compound when passed to models like gpt-realtime-1.5 or Gemini 3.1 Flash Live, which can break downstream logic or execution.